willhnguyen/CarND-MPC-Project/README.md

 $ make
 ```

-To see the program in action, make sure to download the [Term 2 simulator](https://github.com/udacity/self-driving-car-sim/releases), run it, and choose the third simulation option.
+To see the program in action, make sure to download the [Term 2 simulator](https://github.com/udacity/self-driving-car-sim/releases), run it, and choose the fourth simulation option.
 Then, execute the program by executing the `mpc` program in the `build` folder.

 ```bash
 $ ./mpc